 Do not dry above medium heat.
 Treat microfiber towels the same as you would your delicate clothing.
 Drying with high heat is worse that washing in hot water.

-At Sonus, we have created a special detergent specifically designed for washing detailing products out of microfiber and foam detailing accessories.
+Sonus has a special detergent specifically designed for washing detailing products out of microfiber and foam detailing accessories.
 Sonus Der Wunder Wasche is a highly concentrated liquid detergent that a cleaning solution was developed specifically for cleaning microfiber towels.
 Sonus Der Wunder Wasche is an active cleaner designed to restore microfiber towels, wash mitts, applicators and foam buffing pads to their as-new condition.
 Der Wunder Wasche is an engineered blend of micro cleaning agents designed to lift, emulsify and suspend waxes, polish residue, oils, proteins, silicones and soil for complete removal in the rinse water.

 The Der Wunder Wasche formula cleans without bleach and softens through natural fiber lifting.
 With regular use, Der Wunder Washe extends the life of all microfiber textiles and foam pads.